FabioSeixas/CassavaPy/README.md

     About 'reg_dict':
         With 'irf':
             1) A list of int must be passed.
 Each element of the list correspond to a treatment that will receive the irrigation schedule defined.
-Of treatment 'n' is not in the list, this treatment will be rainfed.
+If treatment 'n' is not in the list, this treatment will be rainfed.
             2) If no list is passed to 'set_irrigation' method, the defined irrigation schedule will be setted to all treatments.

+        With 'irnf':
+            1) A dictionary must be supplied.
+'Keys' are irrigation schedules and 'values' are treatments.
+If treatment 'n' is not in the dict, this treatment will be rainfed.
+If a treament inside the dictionary was not previusly defined, the dictionary value will be ignored.